houseofcat/Authentication/AspNetCore3.x_MVC/IS406_IdentityServer/README.md

             s.GetRequiredService<SignInManager<IdentityUser>>());
     });

 So we will be using UserManager and SignInManager directly into the Controllers themselves.

-## Serilog
+## Note For Serilog
 Porbably best to delete all IdentityLogging tables before starting up.
 I have learned on how to get things
 more desireable.